Kieran Gibbs: 2016–17 season

 Gibbs captained Arsenal for the first time in an EFL Cup match against Nottingham Forest at the City Ground which they won 4–0.
 In December 2016, he said he enjoyed the additional responsibilities of captaincy, and stressed the importance of improving communication on the pitch.
 When he took over from the injured Laurent Koscielny as captain during a Champions League match against Bayern Munich that Arsenal lost heavily, former Manchester United captain Roy Keane opined that "When I see Gibbs with the captain's armband at the end of the game you're in big trouble.
 If he's your captain or your leader, if he's the guy who's going to bring everyone together, you're in huge trouble."
 Former England international Dean Ashton thought there had been no obvious alternative to Gibbs, who showed his selflessness by accepting the role.
 He finished the season with 22 appearances in all competitions.

 West Bromwich Albion

 On 30 August 2017, Gibbs signed for West Bromwich Albion on a four-year contract, for a fee in the region of £6.75 million.
 His first goal for the club came in a 7-1 thumping of QPR in EFL Championship.
-On 19 September 2020, Gibbs was sent off in a 5-2 loss to Everton after he slapped Colombian James Rodriguez in the face.
+On 19 September 2020, Gibbs was sent off in a 5–2 loss to Everton after he slapped Colombian James Rodriguez in the face.

+In June 2021, Gibbs was one of the players announced to leave West Brom following the expiration of his contract, departing after a total of four years and 93 domestic league appearances, as he would ultimately join American side Inter Miami effective on 1 July.

 Inter Miami

-On 23 March 2021, it was announced that Gibbs would join Major League Soccer side Inter Miami CF when his contract with West Brom expired in the summer.
-On 23 February 2023, Gibbs and Miami mutually agreed to terminate his deal at the club.
-He subsequently joined the club's broadcasting team.
+On 23 March 2021, it was announced that Gibbs would join Major League Soccer club Inter Miami when his contract with West Brom ran out in June.

+On 23 February 2023, Inter Miami decided to terminate Gibbs' contract on mutual terms.
+He subsequently joined the club's broadcasting team, and quietly retired from professional football shortly thereafter.